 The serrated shoulder design enhances traction when the tires are aired down over thick mud, loose sand, or gravel.
 The upper shoulder consists of a thicker rubber compound to offer better durability and resistance to punctures and cuts.

-This tire is also an excellent choice for demanding off-road terrain, solid ice, or thicker snow.
+This Tundra tire is also an excellent choice for demanding off-road terrain, solid ice, or thicker snow.
 The 3PMSF symbol is there to build your confidence as you pilot your truck over harsh terrain.

 4. Goodyear Wrangler All-Terrain Adventure with Kevlar

 You would think having Kevlar in a tire will cost an arm and a leg, right?
 After all, if Kevlar can stop bullets, what more if infused with an all-terrain tire?
 The Goodyear Wrangler All-Terrain Adventure with Kevlar offers advanced durability and a civilized highway ride for $200 each or less.

 You can think of it as a less aggressive yet more reliable alternative to the Bridgestone of Continental.
 But it’s not a dedicated all-terrain tire.
 It’s a hybrid between A/T and H/T tires, but with a bit more DNA of an all-terrain tire.
 Confused?
 Don’t be.
 The Goodyear Wrangler All-Terrain Adventure with Kevlar offers the best of both worlds.

 The specialized rubber compound is not infused with Kevlar.
 It’s actually the layer of spirally-wrapped Kevlar cord sitting after the high-tensile steel belts.
 This gives the tire an extremely strong and durable carcass that handles the excess weight and heavy towing loads with relative ease.